 Khaisman's cinematic and expressive work elevates translucent packing tape to a medium of both light and shadow, generating surprising texture, detail and delicacy.

-Ukrainian-born and Philadelphia-based Mark Khaisman is an award winning visual artist best known for his body of work created from brown packaging tape.
+Philadelphia-based Mark Khaisman (b.
+1958, Kiev, Ukraine) is an award winning visual artist best known for his body of work created with brown packaging tape.
 Characterized by Khaisman as “pictorial illusions formed by light and shadow,” his pieces contain three key elements: translucent packing tape, clear acrylic or film panels, and light.
 Khaisman has been exhibiting his works since 2005, fascinating viewers with his inventive use of tape and innovative medium.

 Khaisman studied Art and Architecture at the Moscow Architectural Institute.
 His works are held in public and private collections such as the Brandywine Trust Collection, Philadelphia; Delaware Art Museum, Wilmington; NBC Collection, New York; British Airline Collection, London, among others.

 TAPE NOIR, RUN, 2019

 Khaisman's subjects range from high brow to low culture, from art history and Hollywood cinema to teenage snapshots and personal photos.
 For the viewer, images are at once familiar and unfamiliar; recognition inevitably gives way to mystery.

 Embracing the alchemy of transforming the quotidian into the precious, Khaisman's use of packing tape as a primary medium effects a constant vanishing, or instability.
 When installed in a light box, the illuminated tape is as seductive as a cinema screen, impermanent and ephemeral.

 “My works honor, question and subvert the traditions of representational art, treading the line between reality and illusion, representation and abstraction, order and chaos, continuity and simultaneity.”